cinerieus/as3nt/README.md

 	* `git clone https://github.com/cinerieus/as3nt.git && cd as3nt/`
 	* `pip install -r requirements.txt`
 	* `python ./as3nt/core.py`
-	* Alternatively clone and run `python setup.py install`.
+	* Alternatively clone and run `python setup.py install`
-2. Remember to check PATH if you installed in ~/.local/bin/.
+2. Remember to check PATH if you installed in ~/.local/bin/
 3. Profit!

 *For Shodan functionality set the environment variable 'SHODANKEY' with your API key.